yangty152/VBA-challenge/README.md

-# VBA-challenge
+# VBA-challenge - Tianyue Yang submission

 ## Data&amp;Analytics Bootcamp Assignment 2

-### This repository contains all files for Assignment 2:
+This repository contains all files for Assignment 2:
 1. Screenshots in JPG format for visual basic macro result for each year:
     * Result – Year 2014.JPG
     * Result – Year 2015.JPG